In this section

 The symptoms of Marfan syndrome can affect muscles, bones, skin, the lungs and eyes – just about any part of the body.
 For that reason, based on each child’s needs, the Marfan Syndrome Program team of doctors may include cardiologists, orthopedic specialists, vision specialists (ophthalmologists), geneticists, general surgeons, radiologists and other experts.

 Led by a single specialist to oversee care and make referrals as needed, the team makes sure that all health issues are covered completely in a coordinated, convenient way.
 This includes nutrition, family education and all other aspects of providing the most complete care for children and their families.
 For your convenience, appointments are available at all of our Herma Heart Institute locations.

 A focus on families with Marfan syndrome

 Since children born to a parent with Marfan syndrome have a 50 percent chance of having the disorder, entire families often turn to Children’s Hospital for genetic testing and care.
 They trust our ability to provide the latest diagnostics and innovative treatment in cardiology, orthopedics, genetics and related subspecialties.
 Our team of experts creates a customized Marfan syndrome treatment plan to meet each child’s and family’s physical, emotional and social needs into adolescence and beyond.

 The Marfan and Related Connective Tissue Disorders Program in collaboration with Rally for Ally presents: Patient Educational Programs for Patients and Families with Marfan Syndrome and Related Connective Tissue Disorders.
 This patient educational program is designed to help patients with Marfan Syndrome and Related Connective Tissue Disorders and their family members deal with issues that matter to them.
 View dates and learn more here.

-To make an appointment or talk to a Marfan syndrome expert at Herma Heart Center, contact us or call:
+To make an appointment or talk to a Marfan syndrome expert at Herma Heart Institute, contact us or call: